 - The artist and composer studies compliment our Tapestry of Grace studies beautifully.

-- For this mama, using HFA plans is easy.
+- For this mama, using You ARE An ARTist Fine Arts Plans is easy!
 I just click to open the plans, click to print what we might like to compliment our studies, click to print a coloring page for the younger ones.

 - Not to mention, this type of enrichment is pure delight.
 It might just be what your homeschool needs too.

 “All my music I wrote for God.” ~ J. S. Bach